iterative/gto/README.md

 ### Annotating

-So far we've seen how to register and promote artifact versions, but we still don't have much information about them.
+So far we've seen how to register and assign a stage to an artifact versions, but we still don't have much information about them.
 What about the type of artifact (dataset, model, etc.) or the file path to find it in the working tree?

 For simple projects (e.g. single artifact) we can assume the details in a downstream system.
 But for more advanced cases, we should codify them in the